-Step 1: Be certain the boat's shifter/throttle is fully upright in the neutral position.
-Additional information follows regarding shifting and throttle response.

-Step 2: Perform the pre-start routine, including the bilge inspection and engine compartment inspection.
+- Step 1: Be certain the boat's shifter/throttle is fully upright in the neutral position.
+Additional information follows regarding shifting and throttle response. - Step 2: Perform the pre-start routine, including the bilge inspection and engine compartment inspection.
 (Details are provided in the Care and Maintenance section of this Owner's Manual.)
-Leave the engine compartment open for the starting process.

-Step 3: Attach the emergency safety switch tether/ lanyard to the switch on the shifter/throttle, and also to a piece of the operator's clothing.

-Operate the blower for Step 4: several minutes with the engine compartment open and the boat in the water.

-Step 5: Insert the ignition key into the ignition slot.

-Step 6: Turn the key first to ON.
-Check that power to the electrical system appears by way of the gauge sweep and beginning a check of the system.

-If the electrical system Step 7: has responded, turn the key to Start.
+Leave the engine compartment open for the starting process. - Step 3: Attach the emergency safety switch tether/ lanyard to the switch on the shifter/throttle, and also to a piece of the operator's clothing. - Step 4: Operate the blower for several minutes with the engine compartment open and the boat in the water. - Step 5: Insert the ignition key into the ignition slot. - Step 6: Turn the key first to ON.
+Check that power to the electrical system appears by way of the gauge sweep and beginning a check of the system. - Step 7: If the electrical system has responded, turn the key to Start.
 Hold the key in the Start position for approximately one (1) second and then release the hold on the key.
 It will automatically return to the ON position.
 The engine starter should engage and begin the process that will allow the engine to run.
 If for some reason, the engine does not start, repeat Steps 6 and 7.
 Never hold the key in the Start position for a longer period.
 If the engine does not start as it should, refer to the Troubleshooting section at the conclusion of this Owner's Manual for assistance in determining the cause.
 If any alarms sound or warning lights appear, turn OFF the engine and troubleshoot.
+Allow the engine to run for several minutes with the engine compartment open!
+It is extremely important

-Allow the engine to run for several minutes Step 8: with the engine compartment open!
+Step 8: Allow the engine to run for several minutes with the engine compartment open!
 It is extremely important for any accumulated fumes to be vented in this way.
 It also assures that any new issues arising involving the engine, fuel system and ventilation system are noted.
 Accumulation of fumes within the engine compartment can also lead to an explosion.